 I then had to try and persuade my entire medical team to support me in this and it was understandably very hard to get them to agree to implant an embryo.
 Ultimately, this attempt failed but I still had some frozen embryos.
 I had decided at this point to go through one further round of IVF and then have surgery in the hope that they would be able to save my uterus and that I would be able to try for a baby afterwards.

-However, two weeks later I feel miraculously pregnant naturally and we decided that I would proceed with the pregnancy and that I would be monitored closely via ultrasound.
+However, two weeks later I fell miraculously pregnant naturally and we decided that I would proceed with the pregnancy and that I would be monitored closely via ultrasound.
 The birth of my beautiful son was quickly followed up with a CT scan which showed that the cancer had disappeared.
 I am monitored regularly by CT or MRI and a couple of years later, had my second child, a beautiful baby daughter.

 Both babies were delivered by extra-peritoneal c-section with a view to avoiding the possibility of an emergency c-section and the possibility of breaching the peritoneum and possibly spreading the cancer elsewhere in my body.
 Eight months after my second c-section, it was found that I had a post-operative hernia and so I returned to the PMP unit for further surgery to repair the hernia.
 The specialist team there who were able to repair the hernia whilst taking into account that it may need to be removed if I were to need further surgery for PMP.